marcindulak/vagrant-haproxy-pcs-ansible-tutorial-centos7/README.md

 `vagrant` port forwarding feature is used to expose the `apache` port 80 on the management server to the `vagrant` host.

-In a real-life scenarios, apart from separate networks handing different traffic (management, application), there would be no need for an `apache` reverse proxy on the management server, which in this setup is the SPOF (single point of failure), in addition to the obvious `vagrant` host.
+In a real-life scenarios, apart from separate networks handing different traffic (management, application), there would be no need for an `apache` reverse proxy on the management server.
+In the current setup the management server is the SPOF (single point of failure), in addition to the obvious SPOF of the `vagrant` host.